Algebraic $K$-theory for squares categories: Towards Bittner's Presentation of the Grothendieck spectrum of varieties

 \begin{example} Let $\SmComp_k$ be the ``full double subcategory'' of $\Comp_k$ which contains all smooth complete varieties.
-In other words, its objects are smooth complete varieties, its horizontal morphisms are closed immersions, its vertical morphisms are proper morphisms of varieties, and the distinguished squares are horizontal compositions of abstract blowup squares. \end{example}
+In other words, its objects are smooth complete varieties, its horizontal morphisms are closed immersions, its vertical morphisms are proper morphisms of varieties, and the distinguished squares formal blowup squares. \end{example}